Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 ![Burpsuite Upstream Proxy](https://kyuu-ji.github.io/htb-write-up/joker/joker_burpsuite-proxy.png)

 The **Shorty** application is a rabbit hole and not vulnerable.
-We need to enumerate the web page more by looking for hidden paths.
+The web page needs to get enumerated more by looking for hidden paths.
 First we need to create another **Proxy Listener in Burpsuite**:
 ```markdown
 Proxy --> Proxy Listeners --> Add